-- Apply principles and concepts necessary for effective business practices. - Apply accounting and economic principles to evaluate fiscal decision-making. - Demonstrate the ability to work effectively in collaborative problem solving groups.

-• Apply critical thinking skills to solve business problems.
+- Apply principles and concepts necessary for effective business practices. - Apply accounting and economic principles to evaluate fiscal decision-making. - Demonstrate the ability to work effectively in collaborative problem solving groups. - Apply critical thinking skills to solve business problems. - Plan and document, using grammar and language appropriate to the workplace, a business project that is comprehensive, logical, and attainable.